-Alain Bergery: Love You Long Time was the most unique truck that we’ve built (image shown at the top of this post).
+Alain Bergery: Love You Long Time was the most unique truck that we’ve built.
 There are several reasons that made this truck unique.
 First, it was truly built exactly as the customer envisioned it.
 Secondly, it has one of the most unique names and concepts in the market today.
-Asian dishes that you know in love, with hints of trained culinary expertise.
+Asian dishes that you know and love, with hints of trained culinary expertise.

 FTE: In your opinion, what are the key characteristics between a food trucks that become successful and those that fail?

 Alain Bergery: As a manufacturer I know clients talk to me about some of the things that make them successful.
 I myself have worked a food truck and I can tell you it is far from easy.
 People need to treat a food truck like any other up and coming business.
 Those that have been successful have found a great location that can constantly give them revenue.
 If, for whatever reason they are not making money on that location, they pick up and find a new one.
 They don’t get stuck waiting for clients to come to them.
 They are proactive about their business and always look for new locations that can make them more central.